jriguera/bosh-ironic-cpi-release/src/bosh_ironic_cpi/README.md

 # BOSH Ironic CPI Release

-This is *work in progress* to create BOSH release for the OpenStack Ironic CPI in order to be able to manage physical servers using BOSH
+This is a **work in progress** to create BOSH release for the OpenStack Ironic CPI in order to be able to manage physical servers using BOSH

 See [Initializing a BOSH environment on OpenStack](https://bosh.io/docs/init-openstack.html)